mbuzicky/EsCodeChallenge/README.md

-# Hi #
-Thanks for applying to Emergent Software!
-We have a small code challenge for you to complete before your interview.
-We’ll review it and use it as a source of conversation about coding, so be prepared to talk about why you approached the problem the way you did and how you could have done it differently.

-Our goal with giving you homework is to allow you to write code in a low stress environment on your own computer.
-We realize we’re asking you to do this in your personal time, but we prefer this format over a long session of whiteboarding code in an interview.

-You should not spend more than 4 hours on this challenge.
-If you reach the 4-hour mark and are not finished, just turn it in as-is and let us know what you would have done with more time.

 # The Challenge #
 An imaginary company stores a list of software products they use.
 They have stored the name and version of each product.
 They have asked us to create a simple website where users can type in a version number and receive a list of software products that are greater than the version they entered.